Domestic violence has been a problem in societies the world over.

 - Minor children belonging to either of the partners

 - Animals owned, leased, held, or kept by either party or by children belonging to either party, whose attempted act, threat or action is intended to control, coerce, punish, exact revenge, or intimidate on either party or their minor children.

 Victims of intimate partner violence are those found to have been threatened by or subject to criminal offenses by a person:

 - To whom the victim has been or is still married to

-Intimate partners are people that have been involved in a dating relationship, people who reside together, or persons that have resided together in the past, or have had a child together.
+Intimate partners are people that have been involved in a dating relationship, people who reside together, or persons that have resided together in the past.
 Any violence from one partner to the other is referred to as intimate partner violence.
 Intimate partner violence can be in form of physical abuse, sexual abuse, emotional abuse, or economic abuse.
 Economic abuse is when one partner makes or attempts to make the other financially reliant on them by taking away or sabotaging their way of income.